Igneous Petrologist - Australian National University

 Ed Baker is a supervisory oceanographer specializing in studies of active sea-floor hydrothermal systems and their effect on the deep ocean.
 Dr. Baker was educated at the University of Notre Dame and the University of Washington, where he is an affiliate professor in the School of Oceanography.
 He has participated in over 70 research cruises on vessels from three countries along oceanic ridges and island arcs throughout the Pacific Ocean.
 He has served as chief scientist on 20 of those cruises.
 Dr. Baker's research focuses on the creation and thermal evolution of vent fields created by sea-floor eruptions, and the global pattern of vent field distribution along ridges and island arcs.
 Most recently he has been on several cruises to the western Pacific, participating in the first systematic exploration for hydrothermal sites on submarine volcanoes of both the Kermadec-Tonga and Mariana intraoceanic arcs.
 He was elected an AGU Fellow in 2012.

-Andra Bobbitt has participated in over 40 research expeditions in 30 years of working with marine geologists.
-Her work has involved processing acoustic navigation for camera systems/submarines/ROVs, collection and synthesis of multibeam bathymetry data, establishing an oceanographic geographic information system (GIS) for the NOAA Vents Program and serving as the Webmaster for the Vents Program.
+Andra Bobbitt has participated in research expeditions for 30 years, with interdisciplinary scientists from around the world using a variety of research submersibles and vessels.
+Her work has involved processing acoustic navigation for camera systems/submarines/ROVs, collection and synthesis of multibeam bathymetry data, establishing an oceanographic geographic information system (GIS) and serving as the webmaster for the NOAA PMEL Earth-Ocean Interactions Program (formerly the Vents Program).
 She graduated in 1984 from the University of California at San Diego, where she then began working at the Scripps Institution of Oceanography.
 In 1991, she moved to Oregon to work for the NOAA Vents Program as part of the Cooperative Institute for Marine Resources Studies at Oregon State University.

-Nathan Buck received a bachelor's of science degree in marine science from Long Island University, Southampton College, in December 1999.
+Nathan Buck is a research technician with the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) at University of Washington and the Pacific Marine Environmental Laboratory (PMEL) in Seattle.
+Nathan received a bachelor's of science degree in marine science from Long Island University, Southampton College, in December 1999.
 He continued his education at Stony Brook University, where he received a master's degree in the environmental and coastal sciences.
 Since then, he has worked as an oceanographic research technician.
 During this cruise, his main responsibility will be to collect samples for trace metals and dissolved inorganic carbon measurements from hydrothermal plumes.

-Dave Butterfield's primary scientific interest is in using the composition of hydrothermal fluids to learn about subseafloor processes, ranging from volcanic eruptions to microbiological productivity.
+Dave Butterfield is a chemical oceanographer with Joint Institute for the Study of the Atmosphere and Ocean (JISAO) at University of Washington and the Pacific Marine Environmental Laboratory (PMEL) in Seattle.
+His primary scientific interest is in using the composition of hydrothermal fluids to learn about subseafloor processes, ranging from volcanic eruptions to microbiological productivity.
 Butterfield and his associates will analyze collected hydrothermal vent water samples for major, minor, and trace elements, isotopic composition of H2O, S, Sr, and Pb; and they will also provide material for DNA analysis and microbial culture experiments.
 Along with many colleagues, Butterfield tries to put the composition of fluids from diverse geological settings into a regional and global context, in an effort to understand the impact of hydrothermal systems on ocean chemistry and ecosystems.